fledge-iot/fledge/docs/quick_start.rst

   sudo apt -y install ./foglamp-1.4.0-armhf.deb sudo apt -y install ./foglamp-gui-1.4.0-dev.deb

 You will need to install one of more South plugins to acquire data.
 You can either do this now or when you are adding the data source.
+For example, to install the plugin for the Sense HAT sensor board, type:

+  sudo apt -y install ./foglamp-south-sensehat-1.0-armhf.deb

 You may also need to install one or more North plugins to transmit data.
-However, support for OSIsoft PI and OCS have already been included with the FogLAMP core package.
+Support for OSIsoft PI and OCS are included with the FogLAMP core package, so you don't need to install anything more if you are sending data to only these systems.

 Checking package installation
 #############################